drstearns/tutorials/src/deploy2do/index.md

 ### Register your Public Key

 After signing up for an account (or signing in to an existing one), click on your Avatar in the top right corner and choose "Settings" from the drop-down menu.
 Then click on the "Security" link in the left-side navigation area.
-To jump to this screen directly, use the URL <https://cloud.digitalocean.com/settings/security>.
+Or you can [jump to this screen directly](https://cloud.digitalocean.com/settings/security).

 Under the "SSH keys" section, choose the "Add SSH Key" button.
 You'll see a dialog that looks like this: